National Identifier Mask - United States - Social Security Number (SSN)

 Therefore a specific original SSN will always be masked to the same value whenever using the same deterministic seed value.

 Preserve first digits

 You have the option to preserve up to the first three digits of the original SSN by specifying a number 0 to 3 inclusive.

-If this mask is non-deterministic then SSN's shall be generated sequentially beginning with the value shown in the 'Default start SSN' field.
+When this mask is non-deterministic, SSN's shall be generated sequentially beginning with the value shown in the 'Default start SSN' field.